-Integrating NetSuite and Mailchimp allows for increased marketing and grater ease in customer interaction.
-Greater organization and targeting specification with audiences, segments, groups and tags.
+Integrating NetSuite and Mailchimp allows for increased marketing and greater ease in customer interaction.
+Greater organization and targeting specification with audiences, segments, groups, and tags.
 Campaigns and automations allow you to instantly put your data to use for both marketing and customer interaction, while reports allow you to see how your automation's performance and results, as well as subscriber activity.
 This guide will show you a number of helpful ways in which you can put the data you have synced from NetSuite to use.

-The first step to maximizing your email marketing is creating the Mailchimp Configuration Record which which involves connecting NetSuite to a Mailchimp audience.
-Usually, best practice is to only utilize one audience if possible and to use tags, groups, and segments to organize contacts within that audience.
-If you do need to create more than one audience, this guide will will cover that as well.
+The first step to maximizing your email marketing is creating the Mailchimp Configuration Record which involves connecting NetSuite to a Mailchimp audience.
+Usually, the best practice is to only utilize one audience if possible and to use tags, groups, and segments to organize contacts within that audience.
+If you do need to create more than one audience, this guide will cover that as well.

 Some of the scripts sync data that is pulled by associated saved searches, these are, Sync Cart Abandonment Data, Sync Customer to Mailchimp, Sync Items to Mailchimp, Sync Orders to Mailchimp, these scripts sync the data that is pulled by the 4 saved searches that are listed on the Mailchimp configuration.

 There are some important things to note when it comes to saved searches and making sure that they operate correctly.
 If changes are made to the saved searches used in the configuration it is important that the results are not changed.
-Always check to make sure that the results are the same as the default saved search, even if you did not change the results, double check to confirm that they are the same.
+Always check to make sure that the results are the same as the default saved search, even if you did not change the results, double-check to confirm that they are the same.

 AG Mailchimp Cart Abandonment

-These are the default search criteria, you can add criteria or remove criteria, however, best practice is to remove criteria for testing purposes only.
+These are the default search criteria, you can add criteria or remove criteria, however, the best practice is to remove criteria for testing purposes only.
 The Login Audit trail can be changed to match whatever date is desired, this can be as small as a day but whatever time frame works best.
 The formula looks for cart contents attached to a customer record.
 A Mailchimp ID is required to sync cart abandonment data to Mailchimp, for this reason, new customers must first be synced to Mailchimp before their cart data can be synced.

 AG Mailchimp Customers

-These are the default search criteria, you can add criteria or remove criteria, however, best practice is to remove criteria for testing purposes only.
+These are the default search criteria, you can add criteria or remove criteria, however, the best practice is to remove criteria for testing purposes only.
 The most important of the two criteria are the Mailchimp ID, which ensures that customers that have already been synced to Mailchimp are not being synced twice, and the email, which ensures that customers without emails are not synced to Mailchimp as this can cause errors with the script, and defeats the purpose of syncing contacts to Mailchimp anyway.

 AG Mailchimp Items

-These are the default search criteria, you can add criteria or remove criteria, however, best practice is to remove criteria for testing purposes only.
+These are the default search criteria, you can add criteria or remove criteria, however, the best practice is to remove criteria for testing purposes only.
 Display in Web Site ensures that only items that can be purchased through your store are synced to Mailchimp, Sent To Mailchimp ensures that duplicate items are not being sent over to Mailchimp.

-Note: Ensure that all items being synced to Mailchimp have a Mailchimp Item Image and a Web Store Item url or they will not display correctly in Mailchimp.
+Note: Ensure that all items being synced to Mailchimp have a Mailchimp Item Image and a Web Store Item URL or they will not display correctly in Mailchimp.

 Note: Saved Searches must be made public or there will be an error when trying to update a customer record.